D&L Sports™, Inc.

 SNAP CAPS

 Shooters who use snap cap dummy cartridges for training should not use snap caps with rubberized simulated primer material because they can cause internal revolver firing pins to not retract, then cause FP tip breakage when the cylinder is turned.
 Triple K brand snap caps feature a spring loaded brass simulated primer that does not create this problem, thus Triple K brand is recommended.
+If you are using a controlled round feed firearm, such as a 1911 pistol or some bolt action rifles, ONLY feed the snap cap into the chamber by cycling the snap cap into the chamber from the magazine.
+Failure to do this can seriously damage your firearms.
+Do NOT drop snap caps directly into the chamber and close the slide or bolt over the snap cap in the chamber.

 D&L Sports Inc does not remove factory installed gun safety features.